ramiuness/end-to-end-portfolio-construction/README.md

 # End-to-End Portfolio Construction

  End-to-end portfolio construction systems are full-cycle, entirely data-driven, portfolio optimization systems.
 These systems employ the decision-focused learning paradigm to address the estimation problem of the mean returns.
-The learning of mean returns from financial factors is integrated into the decision layer of the system, and is learned to directly support downstream allocation decisions.
+The "smart-predictithen-optimize" learning of mean returns from financial factors is integrated into the decision layer of the system, and is learned to directly support downstream allocation decisions.
 The systems illustrated here:

 - Allow flexibility on the objective function of the decision layer
 - Allow learning the risk aversion parameter from the data
-- Incorporate robust backtesting workflows to evaluate the decision impact of learned models under realistic market dynamics.
+- Incorporate robust backtesting workflows to evaluate the decision impact of learned models under realistic market dynamics
+- Demonstrate a significant inrease on the Sharpe ratio of the allocated portfolios as compared to the "naive" predict-then-optimize optimized porfolios.

 This repository contains a Jupyter notebook that illustrates my extension of the models and code for the paper: